AutoViML/pandas_dq/README.md

 ## Introduction
 `pandas_dq` is a new python library for data quality analysis and improvement.
 It is fast, efficient and scalable.

-<b>Alert!</b>>: If you are using `pandas version 2.0` ("the new pandas"), beware that weird errors are popping up in all kinds of libraries that use pandas underneath.
+<b>Alert!</b>: If you are using `pandas version 2.0` ("the new pandas"), beware that weird errors are popping up in all kinds of libraries that use pandas underneath.
 Our `pandas_dq` library is no exception.
 So if you plan to use `pandas_dq` with `pandas version 2.0`, beware that you may see weird errors and we can't and won't fix them!

 ### What is pandas_dq?
 `pandas_dq` is a new python library for automatically cleaning your dirty dataset using pandas scikit_learn functions.
 You can analyze your dataset and fix them - all in a single line of code!
+Recent addition: pandas_dq can check your dataset data types against a specific schema.

 ![pandas_dq](./images/pandas_dq_logo.png)

 ## Uses
-`pandas_dq` has two important modules: `dq_report` and `Fix_DQ`. <br>
+`pandas_dq` has multiple important modules: `dq_report`, `Fix_DQ` and now `DataSchemeChecker`. <br>

 ### 1.  dq_report function

 ![dq_report_code](./images/find_dq_screenshot.png)

-<p>`dq_report` is a function that is the most popular way to use pandas_dq and it performs following data quality analysis steps:
+<p>`dq_report` prints a data quality report after it analyzes your dataset for the issues:
 <ol>
 <li>It detects ID columns</li>
 <li>It detects zero-variance columns </li>